How to create a gorgeous Mudroom DIY Even if You Don’t Have One

 Mudroom DIY Project #3 – Stenciling the Floors

 I am revving up for the biggest part of the Mudroom-Laundry room makeover which are the floors.
 It’s not that I am worried about the end result of this project.
 After all, I already painted and stenciled my fireplace.
 However, the biggest challenge regarding this part of the project is that it will render the room and entrance/exit to the garage off limits for a chunk of time.
 It will be nearly impossible to do laundry.
 Bummer.
 So I am looking for a nice free weekend and lots of energy to start this last project.
 But boy oh boy, am I excited.
 I already have the stencil and paints ready to go.
 So stay tuned for this last piece of the puzzle.

 Friday Friends Parade Linky Party

 Welcome to another week of Friday Friends Parade!
-Every week we love this more!
+Every week we love this more and more.
 Why?
-Because we absolutely love seeing your posts and also the chance to SHOWCASE your talents!!
+Because we absolutely love seeing your posts and also the chance to showcase your talents.

 FOLLOW YOUR HOSTS

 Jodie & Julie’s Mudroom DIY Feature

 Ikea Hack Mudroom DIY

 This week we chose Sarah from Dreaming of Homemaking for our feature.
 We are totally in love with her clever Ikea Hack – DIY Mudroom Bench Built-in.
 You know I am already measuring my space to see if I can do this in my house.
 Nothing like a great budget decor idea to get me all fired up.